snowl/LoLEnhancementSuite/README.md

 * AppearOffline

-Adds an option to appear offline in the client.
-The status dot has an extra option, so it rotates Online, Away, Invisible.
+Adds an option to appear offline in the chat options.
 You appear invisible to everyone, but all chat functions still remain.

 * KeepMyPage

 Stops the client from switching back to the home page after a queue is declined.

+* ClientMatchHistory

+Show the old match history in the client instead of just having a picture

 * PickWhileLocked